larytet/omapl138_ubl_mmc/README.md

 omapl138_ubl_mmc
 ================

-Set of tools to program MMC and  boot from MMC for  OMAPL138
+Set of tools to program MMC and  boot from MMC for  OMAPL138.
+In all comments below Ubuntu 12.04 Host OS is assumed.

 How to compile